Vegan Creme Eggs

-Add half of the powdered sugar to a large bowl along with the mashed potato and mix.
+Add half of the icing sugar to a large bowl along with the mashed potato and mix.
 It will become runny and look a little lumpy.

-Add the other half of the powdered sugar and mix again.
+Add the other half of the icing sugar and mix again.
 You should now have a slightly stiff and glossy fondant.

-Transfer 2 tablespoons of fondant into a separate bowl, add the food coloring or turmeric and mix well.
+Transfer 2 tablespoons of fondant into a separate bowl, add the food colouring or turmeric and mix well.

 Remove the chocolate eggs from the freezer.
 Scoop some white fondant into each egg, leaving a little space at the top to add more chocolate.

-Add a small blob of the yellow/orange fondant into the center of each egg.
+Add a small blob of the yellow/orange fondant into the centre of each egg.